NataliaCzeladka/celestial-buddies/README.md

 - [CodeAnywhere](https://app.codeanywhere.com/) - used as cloud IDE to write, edit and save the code.
 - [Coolors](https://coolors.co/) - used to create the colour palette.
 - [Font Awesome](https://fontawesome.com/) - used to provide icons across the website.
+- [Free Convert](https://www.freeconvert.com/jpg-to-webp) - used to convert jpg images to webp format.
 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used to inspect and debug the code.
 - [Google Fonts](https://fonts.google.com/) - used to import the fonts that style all of the text content.
 - [Git](https://git-scm.com/) - used for version control by utilizing CodeAnywhere's terminal.